Kickemuit River

-The Kickamuit River (often called the Kickemuit River) is a river in the states of Massachusetts and Rhode Island flowing approximately 7.9 mi.
+The Kickemuit River (sometimes written Kickamuit; kick-eh-MEW-it) is a river in the states of Massachusetts and Rhode Island flowing approximately 7.9 mi.

 History

-The name Kickamuit is a Narragansett word that has numerous spellings.
+The name Kickemuit is a Narragansett word that has other spellings, an example of which (Kickamuit) is in the map provided below.
 The river was a major traffic artery during the American Revolutionary War, and supplies traveled upriver daily.
 By the 1800s, oyster beds were a major revenue source, but effluent from the nearby Parker Mills and general sewage pollution killed most of the oysters by 1910.
-The Kickamuit River oyster industry was ended with the 1938 New England hurricane.
+The Kickemuit River oyster industry ended with the 1938 New England hurricane.

-The Kickamuit River is classified as a Class A, Type II Waterway and open to both recreational activities and shell-fishing.
+The Kickemuit River is classified as a Class A, Type II Waterway and open to both recreational activities and shell-fishing.